Steve-Koller/personal-site/content/post/Top-post/index.md

 ---

 If you're in NYC, come join us for a walking tour around the Gowanus Canal on July 10!
-This event is part of the wider [City of Water Day] (https://www.hudsonriver.org/article/city-of-water-day-2021) celebration.
+This event is part of the wider [City of Water Day](https://www.hudsonriver.org/article/city-of-water-day-2021) celebration.
 We'll walk along the extent of Hurricane Sandy's floodline and discuss the neighborhood's natural history, water management system, present and future flood risk, and proposed rezoning.
 All are welcome!
-More info [here] (https://www.gowanuscanal.org/gowanus-watermark-walk-1).
+More info [here](https://www.gowanuscanal.org/gowanus-watermark-walk-1).